yutendo0714/GP-ResLC/docs/research_priority.md

   actual serialized bpp must decrease after coding overhead is counted; rate savings must survive Kodak, DIV2K, and CLIC2020 rather than only estimated likelihood.
+- z_hat entropy coding:
+  the decoded `z_hat` and final reconstruction must be exactly unchanged; the probability table must be trained from non-evaluation data; all mode prefixes and coding bytes must be counted in serialized bpp.
 - Tiny counted control:
   total bpp including control must improve BD-rate; control ablation should hurt;
   the control stream must remain small, entropy-coded, and counted.